andylamgot/signumjs-examples/README.md

 There are different scenarios of how to use burstjs available.
 Each is organized in different folders

-- [cli](./cli/README.MD) - BurstJS for command line interface using NodeJS
+- [cli](./cli/README.MD) - SignumJS for command line interface using NodeJS
-- [web](./web/README.MD) - Several Web technologies using BurstJS
+- [web](./web/README.MD) - Several Web technologies using SignumJS
-    - vanilla - The most painful way to build a web app (uses minified burstjs)
+    - vanilla - The most painful way to build a web app (uses minified Signumjs)
     - svelte - The most hipster way to build e web app (uses npm packages)